materia79/base/README.md

 # Base
-Base is a group of open sourced modules maintained by PUNK dev. team which aims to help server developers experience better quality development for their [RAGE Multiplayer](https://rage.mp) server.
+Base is a set of resources and tools with active server console for debugging Rage Multiplayer NodeJS server projects.

+This resource is created and maintained by the [Project Unknown](https://discord.gg/FbVcFQj) team and requires [RAGE Multiplayer v1.1](https://rage.mp/).

 ## Features:
 - Server